 Black Panthers and the Rise of the Black Power Movement

 The thought of black power or Black Americans having any kind of power or influence was almost unheard of in the 1960s and the decades before.
 The rise of the Black American has a storied history, specifically with the Civil Rights movement and the rise of the Black Panther party.
 A sense of community is always the bond that holds people together.
-Decades of slavery, race issues, and other programs designed to disenfranchise Black Americans destroyed the fabric of community.
+Decades of slavery, race issues, and other programs designed to disenfranchise Black Americans destroyed the fabric of the community.
 The Black Panthers were established to bring to the attention of the world the problems and issues facing the oppressed in America.
 According to Williams, Y. (2008), “the slow pace of progress associated with the civil rights movement was coined by some as the reason the Black Power Movement existed.”

 The power of the panthers was tremendous.
 Their influence spread around the country fast after starting in Harlem and later spread into some foreign cities.
 Their ideas and agenda were codified into a ten-point program as stated in Huey Newton’s dissertation War Against the Panthers: A Study of Repression in America written in 1980 it list as follows: